nasa-jpl/open-source-rover/mechanical/body_assembly/laser_cut_parts/README.md

 ## Notes
 * *front\_plate.DXF* and *back_plate.DXF* can be cut from the same material as the top and bottom plates if desired.
 These plates should remain as 1/8" or 3 mm thick.
-* The holes to mount the head have beem moved forward slightly to allow for additional clearance between the head and the PCB.
+* The holes to mount the head have been moved forward slightly to allow for additional clearance between the head and the PCB.